jonmmar/maram-cc-site/dispatch/what-is-a-filter-really-dispatch.md

 ---
 title: What Is a Filter, Really?
-description: Essay 1.75 of the Recursive Observation Series — exploring how structural filtering arises before mind or meaning.
+description: A teaser for Essay 1.75 in the Recursive Observation Series — exploring how structural filtering arises before memory, meaning, or awareness.
+How does bias begin without a mind?
 date: 2025-06-01
 permalink: /dispatch/what-is-a-filter-really-dispatch.html
 ---